 Why is this an argument you are willing to have?
 Why would you get into a conversation with someone and have “Black people say it so I should be able to say it too” as your reasoning?

 Okay, let’s look at this from a different perspective.
 We’ve been over the “Black people say it” fuckery.
 Let’s suspend that for just a second.
-For just a moment, let us pretend that ALL black people really do say the word Nigger.
+For just a moment, let us pretend that ALL Black people really do say the word nigger.
 Okay, there it is.
-You’ve got what you wanted.
+You’ve gotten what you wanted.
 Now, there’s still a problem with your argument.
-If you are telling me that you should get to say it because “Black people say it” that means that you DO acknowledge that it is a black race SPECIFIC word, right?
+If you are telling me that you should get to say it because “Black people say it” that means that you DO acknowledge that it is a Black-race SPECIFIC word, right?

 Okay, you look confused.
-Let me break this down real quick-If YOU have stated that “Black people say it” and you believe this with all your heart, hell even if this statement was true, YOUR COMMENT says that YOU BELIEVEthat BLACK PEOPLE say it.
+Let me break this down real quick.
+If YOU have stated that “Black people say it,” and you believe this with all your heart, then hell, even if this statement was true, YOUR COMMENT says that YOU BELIEVE that BLACK PEOPLE say it.
 As in, not ALL people say it.
-SPECIFICALLY, BLACK PEOPLE SAY IT.
+SPECIFICALLY, ONLY BLACK PEOPLE SAY IT.

 Again, why do you WANT to say it?

-10. Things racist people say-This is a list of things racist people say to prove they aren’t racist but actually serve to prove that they are.
+10. Things racist people say.
+Things racist people say to prove they aren’t racist but which actually serve to prove that they are:

 You are a piece of shit.